Vocational Education and Training (VET), or Career and Technical Education (CTE), involves education and training

 Transition into a different career

-Upon the completion of vocational training in Australia, students are usually given a diploma or a certificate.
+Students obtain diplomas or certificates after successfully completing vocational training in Australia.
 International students who complete a vocational education may search for a job or enrol in a university education program in Australia.

 2. Different Qualifications and Courses